openpnp/openpnp/Developers-Guide.md

 ## Coding Style

 Please try to adhere to the existing code style as much as possible.
 Understand that your code is likely to be reformatted to fit the project standard if it doesn't follow it.

+## Describe Your Work

+In the pull request comments, explain what the change does.
+If it is new functionality, explain why it's useful and how it is to be used.
+If you are fixing an issue, reference the issue number.

 # The GUI